Skip to main content

 • Blood or urine tests to check hormone levels (tumor markers)

-A primary care provider or emergency room doctor may diagnose NETs.
-If testing confirms a cancer diagnosis, an oncologist (cancer specialist) will take the lead when it comes to treatment.
+NETs can be diagnosed by a primary care provider or in the emergency room (ER).
+Once testing confirms a cancer diagnosis, an oncologist (cancer specialist) will take the lead when it comes to treatment.

 How do you treat a neuroendocrine tumor?

-Most NETs are very treatable.
-Treatment depends on a couple of different factors:
+Most neuroendocrine tumors are very treatable.
+Treatment depends on a couple of different factors, like:

 • Location of the NET